ALERT / FEBRUARY 5, 2026

 Bereavement leave

-There is currently no statutory bereavement leave, except for parents who lose a child aged under 18, who are entitled to two weeks of government-funded parental bereavement leave.
+There is currently no statutory bereavement leave, except for parents who lose a child under age 18 or have a stillbirth after 24 weeks of pregnancy.
+Parents who meet the eligibility criteria are entitled to two weeks of government-funded parental bereavement leave.

 Statutory sick pay from day one of sickness

-Currently, statutory sick pay (“SSP”) is payable from day four of sickness, and employees need to be earning above GBP 123 per week to qualify.
-The Bill scraps the waiting period so that SSP will become payable from day one of sickness and removes the lower earnings limit.
+Currently, statutory sick pay (“SSP”) is payable by employers from day four of sickness, and employees need to be earning above the lower earnings limit (currently GBP 125 per week (opens a new window)) to qualify.
+The Act scraps the waiting period so that SSP will become payable from day one of sickness and removes the lower earnings limit.
+This means that all eligible employees, regardless of earnings, will be entitled to SSP.

 Maternity and statutory family leave protections against dismissal

-The Bill also contains a provision granting the government powers to make regulations for stronger protections against dismissal for pregnant employees and employees returning from statutory family leave, but the details are left for further regulations.
+The Act also contains a provision granting the government powers to make regulations for stronger protections against dismissal of pregnant employees and employees returning from statutory family leave, but the details are left for further regulations.
+These changes are expected to take effect in 2027.

 Stronger flexible working rules

 Currently, there are eight permitted business reasons for refusing a flexible working request (which can be found on the UK government’s website here (opens a new window)).
-The Bill introduces an additional requirement stating that any refusal of a flexible working request must be reasonable.
+The Act introduces an additional requirement stating that any refusal of a flexible working request must be reasonable.
+An employer must state and explain to the employee what the ground for any refusal is and why their refusal is considered reasonable.
 This aims to make it easier for employees to challenge refusals of flexible working requests.
+This change is expected to take effect in 2027.

 Menopause support action plans

-The Bill also introduces the requirement for employers with 250 or more employees to create action plans to support employees going through menopause.
+The Act also introduces the requirement for employers with 250 or more employees to create action plans to support employees going through menopause.

 No outright ban on zero hours contracts, but tough rules on guaranteed hours

-The Bill does not seek to completely ban zero hours contracts but introduces a key new requirement that employers must offer guaranteed hours to:
+The Act does not completely ban zero hours contracts but introduces a key new requirement that employers must offer guaranteed hours to:

-• A worker on a ‘low hours’ contract who has regularly worked more than the minimum number of hours specified in the contract.
+A worker on a “low hours” contract who has worked more than the minimum number of hours specified in the contract.

-The guaranteed hours offer will need to reflect the hours the worker regularly works over a 12-week reference period, and the offer must be made after the end of each 12-week reference period.
-Operational details are expected to be set out in further regulations.
+The guaranteed hours offer will need to reflect the hours the worker regularly works over a reference period, and the offer must be made after the end of each reference period.

 Gender pay gap reporting tweaks